hackerb9/vv/README.md

 ### Note 2

-libglib2.0-bin's 'gio' will used for moving files to the Trashcan, if it is installed, but it is not required.
+libglib2.0-bin's `gio` will be used for moving files to the Trashcan, if it is installed, but it is not required.
 See the trash() and untrash() shell functions.